lruiz/MarkdownPapers/www/src/site/markdown/index.md

 What is MarkdownPapers?
 =======================

-MarkdownPapers is a java implementation of Markdown language created by [John Gruber] which provides an easy-to-read, easy-to-write plain text format that takes many cues from existing conventions for marking up plain text in email.
+MarkdownPapers is a java implementation of Markdown language created by [John Gruber] in collaboration with [Aaron Swartz], which provides an easy-to-read, easy-to-write plain text format that takes many cues from existing conventions for marking up plain text in email.

 This implementation consist in parser built from a [JAVACC] grammar definition that produces an abstract syntax tree ([AST]) where transformations are performed following the [Visitor Pattern].